-If you're counting down to a warm-weather vacation or wedding or just want to look your best all year round, now's the time to get the weight-loss formula right.
+It's not about getting ready for bikini season, it's about looking and feeling your best all year round; and it's about getting the weight-loss formula right.
 We spoke to Tracey Mallett, founder of The Booty Barre , for her simple tips on losing weight and feeling your best the smart way.
 Read on for her advice.

 - Make it a mix: Once and for all, don't avoid those weights if you want to lose weight.
 "The best way for people to want to lose weight is a combination of cardio and strength training activity to increase muscle mass," advises Tracey.
 Gaining muscle will help shrink your body even faster as you increase your metabolism.
 You don't even have to lift weights — these 25 body-weight exercises will sculpt muscles fast.